Red, White & Royal Blue: A Novel Cover

 • Formats: Hardcover, Paperback, eBook, Audiobook

-• Main Characters: Alex Claremont-Diaz and Prince Henry
+• Main Characters: Alex Claremont-Diaz, Prince Henry

 • Publisher: St. Martin's Griffin